itbuff/test/readme.markdown

 **A quick commit without using editor, pass the message string.**

-    git commit -m "now license is commited"
+    git commit -m "now license is committed"

 Exclusions
 ==========
->There are files and folders that do not need tracking for exmaple.
+>There are files and folders that do not need tracking for example.
 >JQuery Librabries and framework libraries don't need to be tracked.
 >Usually only code sections need tracking.

 1. Create a folder called exclude

 2. Create folder called include

-3. Create a textfile called .gitignore
+3. Create a text file called .gitignore

 4. Add these lines to .gitignore file: